yegor256/blog/_drafts/decorators.md

 I can go on and on with these decorators.
 I can create many of them, suitable for their own individual use cases.
 But let's see how they all can play together.
-Let's say I want to read the text from the file, capitalize it, trim and remove all unprintable characters.
+Let's say I want to read the text from the file, capitalize it, trim it, and remove all unprintable characters.
 And I want to be _declarative_.
 Here is what I do:

 {% highlight java %}